EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction

 \section{Methods}

-Due to the size and complexity of brain MRI and lack of public data, it is important to have an efficient model that works with limited resources.
-This paper will propose two ways to enhance deep learning architectures for brain extraction, multi-scale inputs for efficiency of the model and Conditional Random Fields to get a finer segmentation result.
+Due to the size and complexity of brain MRI and the lack of accurate public data, it is incredibly important to have a robust and efficient model that works with limited resources.
+This paper will propose three ways to enhance Deep Learning architectures for brain extraction: (1) multi-scale inputs for the efficiency of the model, (2) a distinctive usage of the Conditional Random Field Recurrent Layer and (3) a matching loss function to get a finer segmentation result.
 The overall architecture is shown in Fig.~\ref{fig:model}.